Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Introduction

 There are many integrable 2D QFTs in which the form factor expansions~\cite{Smirnov:1992vz,Babujian:2006km} of the two-point correlators can be written down explicitly up to an arbitrary finite particle number (for example~\cite{Balog:1992jq,Balog:1994np,Babujian:2013roa}), at least in principle.
 But for most of such theories, the connecting problem for correlators remains intractable, except in the large $N$ expansions~\cite{Campostrini:1991eb,Campostrini:1993gya,Beneke:1998eq,Marino:2024uco,Liu:2025bqq}.
 The only non-large-$N$ exceptions are the Sine-Gordon QFT/2D Ising QFT at the free-fermion point~\cite{McCoy:1976cd,Tracy:1990tn}.
+It happens that the underlying lattice modes can also be made free fermionic and posses large amounts of conserved charges or symmetries~\cite{Onsager:1943jn}, supporting closed relations already at the level of lattice correlators~\cite{PERK19803,McCoy:1980as,10.3792/pjaa.56.405,PERK19841}.
+On the other hand, the on-shell freeness also allows to simplify the form factor expansions of local correlators into Fredholm-determinants, enabling the derivation of integrable differential equations in the continuum limit~\cite{McCoy:1976cd,Bernard:1994re,Babelon:1992sn}, obtainable also from the lattice level identities~\cite{Au-Yang2002}.

-At the free fermion point, the form factor expansions of many correlators exhibit Fredholm-determinant structures and can be controlled by the Sinh-Gordon/Painleve-III type integrable differential equations~\cite{Bernard:1994re,Babelon:1992sn}.
-It turns out that such differential equations are universal properties of a large class of Fredholm-determinants whose non-factorizable parts of the kernel are given by $(x+y)^{-1}$~\cite{Tracy_1996}.
-On the other hand, because of the universality, such equations are usually unable to fully determine the small distance expansions, but allow the high-order terms to be expressed in terms of the first few undetermined coefficients, which we call the connecting coefficients.
-The computations of the Ising connecting coefficients are performed and presented in details in~\cite{McCoy:1976cd,Tracy:1990tn}.
+It turns out that such differential equations are rather universal.
+For example, the derivation given in~\cite{Tracy_1996} for the Sinh-Gordon relies only on the $(x+y)^{-1}$ form of the non-factorizable part of the kernel function.
+As a result, such equations are usually unable to fully fix the small distance expansions, but the high-order terms were allowed to express through the first few undetermined coefficients, which we call the connecting coefficients.
+The very explicit expressions with many details in the form factor integrals can then be utilized to compute them.
+The computations of the Ising connecting coefficients following this route were performed and presented in details in~\cite{McCoy:1976cd,Tracy:1990tn}.
 They heavily rely on the property of an integral operator and the related Mellin-Barnes representations.
 In particular, the logarithms in the short distance expansion are reflected by the singularities of the connecting coefficients and their cancellation with the ``power corrections'', at the physical value of the $\lambda$-extension parameter keeping track of the particle numbers.

 The Euclidean two-point functions could be regarded as mimicking the inclusive total cross sections.
 Indeed, the form-factors squared are summed in a very inclusive manner under a very smooth weight $e^{-Er}$, introducing the energy cutoff through the inverse distance $r^{-1}$ that plays a role similar to the total energy $Q$.
 As such, one can try to introduce non-trivial measurements on the final states and study the short distance limits of the weighted two-point functions.
 The purpose of this work is to provide an explicit example of a non-trivial one-particle measurement, for which the connecting problem can be worked out explicitly in the 2D Ising free-fermion QFT, generalizing the Ising connecting computations of the inclusive two-point function.